Sanidhyafeaturist/Sanidhyafeaturist/README.md

 I utilize a diverse set of technologies and tools to bring my ideas to life:

 - **Programming Languages:** C++
-- **Frameworks and Libraries:** Arduino
-- **Tools and Platforms:** Arduino IDE
+- **Tools and Platforms:** Visual Studio and Visual Studio Code

 ---

 ## 🌱 Current Focus

-Currently, I am working on developing Windows-friendly applications.
+Currently, I am working on developing all kinds of applications.
 I thrive on new challenges and actively seek opportunities to expand my skill set.

 ---